jsonblog/jsonblog-cli/README.md

 # Json Blog CLI

 This is very much a tooling lib, Json Blog is meant to be language agnostic.
-Javascript sucks, but suits some needs perfectly. =D
+Javascript sucks™, but suits some needs perfectly. =D

 ```